celery/celery/docs/userguide/tasks.rst

 Example
 =======

-Let's take a real world example; A blog where comments posted needs to be filtered for spam.
+Let's take a real world example: a blog where comments posted need to be filtered for spam.
 When the comment is created, the spam filter runs in the background, so the user doesn't have to wait for it to finish.